-In 2016, my birthday was a biggie, so for ten months I’d planned a Spring Break birthday getaway in Cancun to celebrate.
+Last year’s birthday was a biggie; for ten months I’d planned a Spring Break birthday getaway in Cancun to celebrate.
 With my mother’s failing health, she had a difficult time remembering I would be gone for my birthday, which resulted in a surprised, “Oh?
-You’re going to be gone on your birthday?” — EVERY time I mentioned it.
-This left me feeling a little self-centered: I was ditching the woman who gave me life, on the very day she gave birth to me.
+You’re going to be gone on your birthday?” from her every time I mentioned it.
+This left me feeling a little self-centered, ditching the woman who gave me life, on the day she gave birth to me.

-As my birthday week approached I frequently prayed: “God, let my mom live through my birthday,” with a quick amendment; “– until I get home from my trip.”
-God answered my prayer, but my birthweek had a couple of major events: Mom’s older brother died and she learned it was time for her to receive Hospice care.
+As my birthday week approached I prayed: “God, let my mom live through my birthday,” with a quick amendment; “– until I get home from my trip.”
+God answered my prayer, although the week had a couple of major events: Mom’s older brother died and it was time for her to receive Hospice care.

 At my homecoming-birthday celebration, Mom presented me with a flamingo-clad gift bag from my sister’s fiftieth birthday celebration.
-We’d had such a great time celebrating my sister five years earlier, I knew why Mom had chosen the bag–squirreled it away to reuse for such an occasion–vicariously celebrating her second daughter’s fiftieth celebration at a resort.
+She’d had such a great time celebrating five years earlier, I knew why she had chosen the bag–squirreled it away to reuse for such an occasion–vicariously celebrating her second daughter’s fiftieth celebration at a resort.
 The gift inside was not as bright and flashy as the bag, however, I was not disappointed.

-Though my mom never knitted with yarn again, for decades, she painstakingly knitted numerous other gifts into my life through love, encouragement and prayer…sometimes the pattern was bold, other times it was subtle…always topped with the delicate bow of a mother’s hope for her child.
+Though my mom never knitted with yarn again, for decades, she painstakingly knitted other gifts into my life through love, encouragement and prayer…sometimes the pattern was bold, other times it was subtle…topped with the delicate bow of a mother’s hope for her child.

 What a special story – thanks for sharing!
 Hugs & kisses sent your way!
 Love you! ❤️